A full characterization of invariant embeddability of unimodular planar graphs: Surface graphs with 1 accumulation point

 \begin{proof} Contracting the finite trees in the definition gives $G'$ and vice versa.
-If $G' \setminus (H \setminus v)$ has finite connected components, then those can be contracted into $(H \setminus v)$ to ensure that we get a partition of the vertices. \end{proof}
+If $G' \setminus (H \setminus v)$ has some finite connected components, then we can contract them into $(H \setminus v)$ to ensure that we get a partition of the vertices. \end{proof}